 By holding the weight of the kettlebell in front of you, it is easier to balance in a deeper squat.
 Performing squats with as much depth as possible is always preferable as it will work your muscles better and really target your glutes, a muscle group that can often go neglected.

 Unlike the traditional back squat, the goblet squat is executed by keeping the body in an upright position, which results in less strain on the lower lumbar and spine.

 Adding different squat variations challenges your body to stabilise during new movements to develop greater strength and function.

-Mobilises the hips through a full range of potion
+It mobilises the hips through a full range of motion

 Goblet squats are great for developing better hip mobility, improving strength through the full range of motion.

 Goblet squats aren’t designed for your one rep max.
 Instead, they are volume friendly, meaning you can do several repetitions for hypertrophy or endurance training.
 Keep your heart rate up by working to time rather than a set number of repetitions.

 Goblet squats require you to develop grip by holding the weight in front of your chest.
 This static position loads the forearms and increases grip strength.

 Holding the kettlebell in front of your chest to perform a goblet squat is technically isometric loading of the biceps.
 Whilst they won’t take the full brunt of the load as they are supported by other muscles, it all helps.